medic/medic-docs/configuration/OVERVIEW.md

 1. Cannot see tasks: Makes sure your user is an offline user
 1. Tasks is not clearing: Make sure the the code that generates the task is immutable.

-## Targets <!-- TODO: Marc to revise to similar structure as Tasks -->
+## Targets <!-- TODO: Already rewritten, needs review and updated screenshots -->
 _Health workers can easily view their goals and progress for the month, even while offline._

 _Targets refers to our in-app analytics widgets.
 These widgets can be configured to track metrics for an individual CHW or for an entire health facility, depending on what data the logged in user has access to.
 Targets can be configured for any user that has offline access (user type is "restricted to their place").
 When configuring targets, you have access to all the contacts (people and places) that your logged in user can view, along with all the reports about them._